hannahborje/todoBackboneStyle/README.md

 *** The application flows like this:

 We fire it up in the todo.py-file where the url http://127.0.0.1:5000 matches the / endpoint.
-We then moves on to todoView.py and class TodoView that render the template for main.html.
-Here the script for todo.js is loaded.
-Todo.js kickstart the templateUrl for todo.html and makes it first call to function retrieveTodos().
-In the function retrieveTodos() we get the todos stored in the database through a http get request, via todo.py -> todoView.py -> todoModel.py and back again.
+We then moves on to todoView.py and class TodoView that render the template for index.html.
+Index.html extends layout.html where for require.js and its data-main main.js is loaded.
+In main.js the paths for require.js is created and the app module is loaded and passed to the definition function in views/projects/app.js.

+Adding a todo what a flow!
+As soon as the user clicks enter or hit the add todo-button the AppView (who has patiently been waiting for the event) makes a function call to addOneBtn where a new model for the todo is created.
+When it is created it is initialized and it binds to addOne, addAll and render.
+AddOne adds the todo to the list by creating a view and appending it to the div (#theTodos).
+AddAll adds the todos in the todos collection.

+What are you - Backbone js?
+Backbone is a small library for Javascript.
+It is designed to make your code easier to maintain and to improve the user experience by creating single page applications.

+The MVC (Model-view-controller) looks a little bit like this in Backbone: view -> controller -> model, where the view listens to changes made in the model.

+Read more on www.backbonetutorials.com